fboiardi/Pneumonia-DL-CAD/README.md

 ## Notebooks
 - `data_prep.ipynb` : Exploratory notebook for reformatting MIMIC-CXR and VinDr-CXR data, defining helper functions for CXR image access, and preliminary analyses like CXR view classification using a pre-trained model (`ResNet-50`).

+- `explainability.ipynb` : Consolidates and reformats CXR datasets for model training.
+Loads the trained `DenseNet-121` classifier to produce Grad-CAM visualisations and compare activations to lung-zone ground truth derived from report text using `DeepSeek-R1-Distill-Llama-8B`.

 ## Citation